adanngrha/list-app/readme.md

-# Node.js API
+# Node.js
-# created an API with add, edit, and delete function using express framework and mysql database
+# created an web app with add, edit, and delete function using express framework and mysql database